 If Republicans make inroads among Hispanic voters, their Electoral College situation will improve markedly, the analysis found.
 After all, George W. Bush won a second term in office in part by collecting 44 percent of the Hispanic vote.
 If Republicans equal that achievement, the Democratic advantage by 2032 would be much smaller: 258 electoral votes would be in the base or lean-Democratic category, with 165 in the base or lean-Republican camp and 115 as pure toss-ups.

 Speeding up the change would require Democrats to perform well among the one demographic group whose support for them has dropped: white voters.
 Even assuming lower Hispanic support, just a 2-point increase in the amount of support Democrats are able to win from white voters would put 274 electoral votes in the base or lean-Democratic column by 2032.

 But if demographics are destiny, the numbers are moving in Democrats’ direction.
 The GOP has a decade or more to change those numbers and its relationships with minority communities.
 Republicans will ignore strategists and leaders like Ayres, Rove, and Bush at their own peril.

-This article appears in the May 10, 2012, edition of National Journal Daily.
+This article appears in the May 10, 2012 edition of NJ Daily.